keithalewis/math/um1.md

 $\tau_0 < \cdots < \tau_n$ of increasing stopping times and trades
 $\Gamma_j\colon\AA_{\tau_j}\to\RR^I$.
 Trades accumulate to the _position_ $\Delta_t = \sum_{\tau_j < t}\Gamma_j$ at time $t$.
-Note the position _does not_ include the trades $\Gamma_t$ at time $t$.
-This corresponds to the fact that it takes a non-zero amount of time after a trade is executed for a trade to settle.
 We also write $\Delta_t = \sum_{s < t} \Gamma_s$ where $\Gamma_s = \Gamma_j$
 when $s = \tau_j$.
+Note the position _does not_ include the trades $\Gamma_t$ at time $t$.
+This corresponds to the fact that it takes time after a trade is executed for it to settle.

 ### Accounting

-The _value_, or _mark-to-market_, of a trading strategy is $V_t = (\Delta_t + \Gamma_t)\cdot X_t$.
+The _value_, or _mark-to-market_, of a trading strategy is $V_t = (\Delta_t + \Gamma_t)\cdot X_t$ and represents
-mark-to-market existing positions and last trade at current prices.
+how much liquidating the current position and trades yet to settle at current market prices would yield.

-_Account_ -- $A_t = \Delta_t\cdot C_t - \Gamma_t\cdot X_t$,
+Trading strategies incur cash flows in the trading _account_ $A_t = \Delta_t\cdot C_t - \Gamma_t\cdot X_t$: you receive cash flows
-receive cash flows proportional to existing positions and pay for trades just executed.
+proportional to existing positions and pay the current market price for trades just executed.

 ### Arbitrage

 _Arbitrage_ exists if there is a trading strategy with $A_{\tau_0} > 0$, $A_t \ge 0$, $t > \tau_0$, and $\sum_j \Gamma_j = 0$.
 The first trade makes money and subsequent trades never lose money.
-Eventually the position must close out.
-Otherwise you could simply borrow a dollar every day.
-A strategy Nick Leeson used to put Barings out of their 350 year old business.
+Eventually the position must close out, otherwise you could simply borrow a dollar every day.

 The Fundamental Theorem of Asset Pricing states there is no arbitrage if and only if there exist _deflators_, positive measures $D_t$ on $\AA_t$, ${t\in T}$, with